chvnaveenkumar/CodeWord/Documentation/AcceptanceCriteria.md

 ## 3.03 - As an instructor, I want to be notified if the codeword set is too small.
 If the calculated count of codewords is less than the calculated count of students then I want to see a warning that says “You have n students, but the codeword set has only m words.
 Please select another set or click the + button next to the codeword dropdown to add a new, larger set of codewords" while creating or editing a course.

-## 3.04 - As an instructor, I want the codewords confidential and must not know or be able to see the code word each student gets.
+## 3.04 [Srimai Reddy Yanala]- As an instructor, I want the codewords confidential and must not know or be able to see the code word each student gets.

 ## 3.05 - As an instructor, I want to see the calculated count of students and codewords when I edit or view a course with the unique name, list of students, codeword set, start and end date.